taylorhummon/smoothmath/docs/source/usage.rst

 Taking the derivative of an expression with one variable
 --------------------------------------------------------

-We can take derivatives of a smoothmath expression.
+We can take the derivative of a smoothmath expression.
 Here's how:

 >>> from smoothmath import Derivative
 >>> from smoothmath.expression import Variable, Constant